Estimated reading time: 10 minutes

-Setting up DCA is a great way to start investing since you set it up to automatically pull from your checking, savings, or money market account (basically any cash account).
-The investment builds up pretty quickly.
+Setting up DCA is a great way to start investing.
+You set it up to automatically pull from your checking, savings, or money market account (basically any cash account).
+The investment usually builds up pretty quickly.

 If you decide to go with an investment in mutual funds, there are some funds where you can invest as little as $100.00 a month.
 For example, if you want to spend $100 per month on into a balanced fund, you can set the date (like the 17th), and you’ll see the same amount withdrawn from your account monthly.

 You’re investing the same dollar amount on the same date each month, but the average share price will vary from month-to-month.
 Maybe the average share price was $16.00, but in month-two, the average share price had increased to $17.25, and in month-three, the average share price had decreased to $15.50.

 Dollar-cost averaging helps to smooth out the highs and lows of the stock market because you’re investing each month consistently.
 Some months, you’ll purchase fewer shares because the average share price was elevated, and in other months, you’ll buy more shares because the average share price was lower.